 What Makes a Salad 400 Calories?

-Leafy greens have 10–20 calories per cup.
+Leafy greens have 10 – 20 calories per cup.
 Proteins like grilled chicken add 140 calories for 3 oz.
-Fats, like avocado, bring in 100 calories for 1/4 cup.
+Fats like avocado add 100 calories for 1/4 cup.
 Toppings like cheese or croutons need careful measuring to keep calories in check.

 Importance of Portion Control